Harold Rome: Biography

-In 1937, he made his Broadway debut as co-writer, composer, and lyricist of the topical revue Pins and Needles.
-Pins and Needles was originally written for a small theatrical production directed by Samuel Roland.
+In 1937, he made his Broadway debut as co-writer, composer, and lyricist of the topical revue Pins and Needles, which was originally written for a small theatrical production directed by Samuel Roland.
 After a two-week professional run, it was adapted for performances by members of the then-striking International Ladies' Garment Workers' Union (ILGWU) as entertainment for its members.

-As Roland was associated with left-wing causes, he was asked by IGWU president David Dubinsky to withdraw.
+As Roland was associated with left-wing causes, he was asked by ILGWU president David Dubinsky to withdraw.
 The show was a huge success, running for 1108 performances, and prompted George S. Kaufman and Moss Hart to invite Rome to collaborate on another topical revue, Sing Out the News, in 1938.

 In 1949, he wrote the English lyrics of the French song "Mais qu’est-ce que j’ai?".
 The title song became "What Can I Do?" and the song was recorded by Madelyn Russell with Mitch Miller and his Orchestra.

+During World War II, Rome wrote English lyrics to a tune composed by the Soviet Dmitri Shostakovitch.
+The song was titled "United Nations on the March" and served as the unofficial anthem of the Allied Powers in World War II.

 In the early 1940s, Rome wrote songs for several revues and shows, but it was not until after the end of World War II that he had his next real success with Call Me Mister.
 His first full-fledged musical was Wish You Were Here in 1952.

 Additional Broadway credits include Fanny (1954), Destry Rides Again (1959), I Can Get It for You Wholesale (1962), in which Barbra Streisand made her Broadway debut, and The Zulu and the Zayda (1965), which dealt with racial and religious intolerance.
 He also wrote the lyrics for La Grosse Valise (composer Gérard Calvi), which enjoyed a short run at the 54th Street Theater in 1965.

 In 1970, he wrote a musical adaptation of Gone with the Wind entitled Scarlett for a Tokyo production with a Japanese cast.
 It later was staged in English with little success in London and Los Angeles.

 Rome's music and/or lyrics can be heard in such films as Babes on Broadway (1941), Thousands Cheer (1943), Anchors Aweigh (1945), and Rear Window (1954).

 In 1991, Rome was presented with a special Drama Desk Award for his "distinctive contribution to musical theater".
 Later that same year, he was inducted into the American Theater Hall of Fame.

 Rome died of a stroke in New York City at the age of 85.